browserengineering/book/book/forms.md

     return params
 ```

-The `add_entry` function just adds new guest book entries from the
+The `add_entry` function then looks up the `guest` parameter and adds
-form:
+its content as a new guest book entry:

 ``` {.python file=server}
 def add_entry(params):